 Do I need a lawyer to file for divorce in Maryland?

 Thousands of people divorce in Maryland every year without hiring a lawyer.
-Maryland 3StepDivorce™ gives you all the divorce documents required by the court.

 When spouses cannot agree about the terms and conditions of their divorce, they sometimes end up in court where a judge makes decisions for them.
 This is called a contested divorce, and hiring a lawyer is a good idea in this case.